millerdev/xremap-socket/README.md

 # xremap-socket relay

-Relay messages from xremap system service to xremap-gnome user service.
+Relay messages from xremap system service to xremap-gnome GNOME extension.

-Allow xremap to be configured and run as a system user with limited permissions while maintaining the ability to query the active window of a user sesion with control of the keyboard.
-Currently only GNOME is supported.
+Allow xremap to be configured and run as a system user with limited permissions while maintaining the ability to query the active window of a user with an active seated session.

+Behavior is undefined when there are multiple active seated sessions.

 ## System configuration to run xremap as a dedicated system user